New Swiss Data Protection Act (nDSG) – What has been extremely important since 01.09.2023?

 Personal data?
 It doesn’t concern me!

-It concerns everyone who deals with personal data.
-Both at work and in an association or in private life (excluding friends and family).
-As soon as information that relates directly or indirectly to a specific natural person, it is considered personal data.
-This includes not only name and address, but also things like the IP address or email address.
-If such data is collected, stored, used, changed, or deleted, it is considered processing and the updated Data Protection Act applies.
+It concerns everyone who deals with personal data: at work, in an association, or in private life (excluding friends and family).
+As soon as information relates directly or indirectly to a specific natural person, it is considered personal data.
+This includes not only names and addresses, but also things like IP addresses or email addresses.
+If such data is collected, stored, used, changed, or deleted, this is considered processing and the updated Data Protection Act applies.

 Privacy by Design and Privacy by Default